lokeshallam/kafka-telemetry/README.md

 SCHEMA_USERNAME=ABCDEFG012345678
 SCHEMA_PASSWORD=aBcDeFgHiJkLmNoPqRsTuVwXyZ/0123456789/aBcDeFgHiJkLmNoPqRsTuVwXyZ
 ```
+Also, in this file make sure that the value for `REGISTRY` matches the value in for the Maven property
+`docker.image.registry` found in the `properties` section of the base project `pom.xml`.
+Both of these values should
+match your company registry for docker images (this would be the first section of the docker image name,
+`<registry>/<image-name>:<version>`).

 The OTEL Collector configuration is defined in the file `platform/otel/otel-collector-dynatrace.yml`.
 The `receivers`
 section defines how the OTEL Collector will receive data from the clients.